Remembering Our Heroes: The Brave Journey of U.S. Army Air Corps Lieutenant Erskin Leon Hulsey

 A year-long investigation by the Army failed to recover his remains, living or otherwise, and he was officially pronounced deceased in the fall of 1945.

-Leon Hulsey trained with the Civil Aeronautics Administration at Boren Field in his hometown of Wetumpka, Oklahoma, and with the Central Flying Training Command in Altus, Oklahoma.
+Leon Hulsey trained with the Civil Aeronautics Administration at Boren Field in his hometown of Wetumka, Oklahoma, and with the Central Flying Training Command in Altus, Oklahoma.
 He was eventually stationed at Barksdale Field in Shreveport, Louisiana, before being deployed to France, where his final mission began.

 Today, let us all take a moment to honor everyone who has served this country during times of war and ultimately paid the price for our liberty and freedom.
 Without their sacrifices, we would not enjoy our current way of life and all the blessings that come with it.